 How Much Money Does MrBeast Make?

 With a fascinating look at his career, this leads us to the question—how much money does MrBeast make?
 With so many expensive stunts and giveaways, it is harder to estimate MrBeast’s net worth than other YouTubers, and his total wealth is not publicly available.

 Also, any sponsorships, brand deals and merchandise sales would need to be taken into account.
 However, we can make a very rough estimate by looking at his Social Blade and money made per video.

-As of 2020, MrBeast’s YouTube stats show that he has over 40 million subscribers and his videos have a total view count of over 7 billion.
+As of 2020, MrBeast’s YouTube stats show that he has over 40 million subscribers and his videos have over 7 billion views.
 As of October 2020, his channel has a daily average range between $2.5k and $45k.
 Assuming he makes around $30,000 per day—this would come up to over $10 million per year.

 After YouTube’s fees, YouTubers can make between $3-$7 per 1000 views on a monetized video.
 There is quite a large range here, because monetization can be affected by several things.
 It depends on the length of the video, how many ads there are on it, location of the audience, how many watch the ads, etc. In 2019, MrBeast garnered an average of 10 million views per video, which translates to about $ 70,000 per video.

 So we’ve already danced around the topic a few times, but it’s time to get to the big question on everybody’s mind – what is MyBeast’s current net worth?